A New Stock Market Valuation Measure with Applications to Retirement Planning: Introduction

-However, there is evidence that companies prefer to distribute earnings to shareholders via buybacks, rather than dividends.
-This pushes price upward and increases these P/E ratios.
-A better valuation measure would compare price adjusted for dividend payments with earnings.
-We consider two such measures with better predictive power than the original CAPE ratio.
-One is TR-CAPE (total returns-adjusted) ratio, with prices adjusted for dividends.
+There is evidence that companies prefer to distribute earnings to shareholders via buybacks, rather than dividends.
+This pushes price upward and increases these P/E ratios, but does not necessarily affect total returns (which combine both price changes and dividend payouts).
+We consider another valuation measure.

-The other is a more complicated measure, which we call the {\it bubble measure}.
-We compute it as follows: Compare total returns with (10-year averaged inflation-adjusted) earnings growth.
-Since the former grows significantly faster than the latter (6--7\%/year vs 2\%/year), we subtract the trend, which s 4--5\%: the long-term {\it implied dividend yield}.
-This is consistent with the observation that pure return on capital in traditional agrarian societies (without economic and therefore earnings growth) is 4--5\%.
-In the nineteenth century, this was equal to the actual dividend yield.
-In the twenty-first century, the actual dividend yield is 2--3\%.
+Let $V(t)$ be the real wealth in (January of) year $t+1$ given $V(0) = 1$.
+Then $Q(t) = \ln(V(t)/V(t-1))$ are total real returns (including dividends) in year $t$.
+Averaged annual returns 1871--2024 are $6.7\%$.
+Let $F(t)$ be the fundamentals (earnings or dividends, annual or trailing 5-year) in year $t$.
+Then $G(t) = \ln(F(t)/F(t-1))$ is the (logarithmic) growth in fundamentals.
+Averaged annual growth is approximately $2\%$.
+Next, consider

-Both logarithm of TR-CAPE and the bubble measure can be well described by AR(1) (autoregression of order 1).
-TR-CAPE and the original Shiller CAPE are almost perfectly correlated.
+It grows annually at rate $c \approx 6.7\% - 2\%$, and can be modeled as an autoregression of order $1$ with linear trend $ct$.
+Namely, first detrend $U$ by subtracting